Consent Orders Family Law

 Consent Orders are a practical and legally secure way for separating couples to formalise agreements about parenting arrangements, property division, and financial matters without the stress of a contested court hearing.

-Because the terms are agreed upon before being filed with the court, the process is generally faster, more cost-effective, and less emotionally draining than litigation.
+Because the terms are agreed before being filed with the court, the process is generally faster, more cost-effective, and less emotionally draining than litigation.

 Once approved, the orders carry the same legal authority as orders made by a judge after a trial, giving families clarity, protection, and a structured framework for the future.